tetracorp/dungeons-of-avalon/docs/_posts/2019-06-03-development-and-release.md

 Commodore 64 title _Cylogic_ (Apr 1991), and Amiga puzzle game _Log!cal_ (May
 1991).

-The game's art, music and sound were largely completed by December 1991, with both German and English versions of the final build completed in Februrary 1992, along with a German-only game manual.
-The team Zeret had now risen to four
+In terms of development time, file dates place the completion of Zeret's previous game _Log!cal_ on 24 May 1991.
+Development of _Dungeons of Avalon_ was clearly already underway at this point.
+An [early alpha](../secrets/early-alpha-version.html) build of _Dungeons of Avalon_ is file-dated to 8 May 1991 in the early hours of the morning.
+The user interface is functional, but it lacks art, dungeon layout, and audio.

+Based on file dates in the completed official English release, the game's sound, music, and most of its art were completed by 26 December 1991, 233 days later.
+On 28 January 1992, both English and German game text was complete, along with the end graphics (unattainable due to [a bug](../secrets/doa1-ending.html)) and final dungeon graphics.

-members: Hakan, Rudi, bugtester Christian Awizio and Andre Willms, who had worked with Hakan and Rudi on _The Curse of Ra_.
+At this point, the team Zeret had now risen to four members: Hakan, Rudi, bugtester Christian Awizio and Andre Willms, who had worked with Hakan and Rudi on _The Curse of Ra_.
 Additionally credited are Frank Matzke of CAT! for monster sketches, Klaus Ehrhardt for the monster art, and Thomas Jakowatz for the final level design, with additional thanks to Thomas Scholl (who worked with Akbiyik on _Log!cal_) and Michael Niedecken.

+By 7 Feb 1992 the English game executable and dungeon map were finalized.
+The final end credits were now updated to the copyright date of "91/92" instead of 91, and a sequel is teased.

+On 17 Feb 1992, 286 days or just over 9 months after the alpha, the final English release was complete.
+It is likely that the German build was completed on the same day.

 The end credits indicate that _Dungeons of Avalon_ was written in HiSoft Devpac Assembler, a popular choice for commercial Amiga games at the time.